The Lord of the Rings: The Two Towers (video game): Sales and awards

 The game was a huge commercial success, selling almost four million units across all platforms, considerably more than Vivendi Universal Game's The Fellowship of the Ring, which sold just over one million units.
 The Two Towers also attracted considerably better reviews.
 By July 2006, the Xbox version of The Two Towers had sold 1.5 million copies and earned $65 million in the United States.
 In 2007, the game achieved Platinum Hits and Classic status on Xbox for selling more than 2 million copies worldwide on the platform.
 Next Generation ranked it as the 28th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 In the United States, it was the highest-selling Lord of the Rings game released in the 2000s for consoles by July 2006, and the highest-selling version of The Two Towers.
 The PlayStation 2 and Xbox versions also received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.

-The game won "Outstanding Achievement in Visual Engineering" at the 2003 Academy of Interactive Arts & Sciences Interactive Achievement Awards.
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored The Two Towers with an award for "Outstanding Achievement in Visual Engineering"; it also received a nomination for "Outstanding Achievement in Sound Design".

 GameSpot named The Two Towers the second-best Xbox game, and second-best GameCube game, of January 2003.